usubalang/usuba/_posts/2020-01-14-bitslicing.md

     bool t9  = t3 & t6;
     *b3      = t8 ^ t9;
     bool t11 = *b0 | t8;
-    b2       = t6 ^ t11;
+    *b2      = t6 ^ t11;
 }
 ```

-Since this is a circuit, the 4 bits of the inputs and the outputs are
-in 4 different variables.
-Using the principle of bitslicing, we can
+Using the principle of bitslicing, we can use 64-bit variables
-use 64-bit variables (`uint64_t` in C) instead of `bool`, thus
+(`uint64_t` in C) instead of `bool`, thus computing the Sbox 64 times
-computing the Sbox 64 times in parallel.
-Bitslicing can thus provide a
+in parallel.
+Bitslicing can thus provide a speedup compared to direct
-speedup compared to direct code: accessing to a data in the original
+code: accessing to a data in the original table will take about 1
-table will take about 1 cycle (assuming a cache hit), while doing the
+cycle (assuming a cache hit), while doing the 12 instructions from the
-12 instructions from the circuit above should take less than 10 cycles
+circuit above should take 12 cycles or less to compute 64 times the
-to compute 64 times the Sbox (on 64-bit registers), thus costing about
-0.15 cycles per Sbox.
+Sbox (on 64-bit registers), thus costing at most 0.19 cycles per Sbox.

 Converting a lookup table into a circuit can be easily done using
 [Karnaugh maps](https://en.wikipedia.org/wiki/Karnaugh_map) or [Binary
 decision
 diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram).
 However,
 this would produce large circuits, containing much more instructions
 than minimal circuits would.
-Brute-forcing is unlikely to yield any
+Brute-forcing every possible is unlikely
-results, as even a small 4x4 Sbox requires usually a circuit of about
+to yield any results, as even a small 4x4 Sbox requires usually a
-12 instructions, and hundreds of billions of such circuits
+circuit of about 12 instructions, and hundreds of billions of such
-exist.
-Heuristic can be added to the brute-force search in order to
+circuits exist.
+Heuristic can be added to the brute-force search in
-reduce the complexity of the search [7], but this doesn't scale well
+order to reduce the complexity of the search [7], but this doesn't
-beyond 4x4 Sboxes.
+scale well beyond 4x4 Sboxes.
 For larger Sboxes, like AES's 8x8 Sbox,
 cryptographers often have to analyze the Sboxes' underlying
 mathematical structure to optimize them, which becomes a tedious and
-highly specialized job.
+highly specialized job [9, 10].
 Unfortunately, such a task is hard to
 automatize, and is unavoidable to obtain good performances from
 bitslicing a cipher with large Sboxes.